gulaq

 | Authentication | Email address, Google account ID, Supabase user ID, auth session metadata | Required to sign in and identify your account |

-| Account / Plan | Plan status (gulaq is currently free; Pro features may be introduced later) | To check whether a feature is available to your account |
+| Account / Plan | Plan and entitlement status (Free or Pro), subscription state, and billing-provider identifiers | To check whether a feature is available to your account |

 | Device Registration | App version, extension version, OS platform, desktop app version, device count | To manage multi-device access and enforce device limits |